 The TENS machine works by the ‘Gate Control Theory of Pain.’
 According to this theory, there exists a ‘gating’ mechanism in the spinal cord that regulates the amount of incoming painful stimuli.
 The pain stimuli come in through nerve fibres that have a small diameter.
 The sensory input of the TENS machine comes in via nerve fibres that have large diameters.
 Hence, it is thought that the larger nerves can block the sensations coming through the smaller ones; thereby, ‘closing the gate for pain’ and its perception.

 This may sound confusing, but humans use this mechanism to block pain unknowingly all the time.
-For e.g., rubbing your skin after hitting the edge of a table, is a mechanism to activate the large diameter nerve carrying the sensation of touch to block out the smaller pain-carrying nerve fibres.
+For example, rubbing your skin after hitting the edge of a table activates the large diameter nerve carrying the sensation of touch to block out the smaller pain-carrying nerve fibres.
 Thus, similarly, TENS electrically rubs pain away.

 How does a TENS machine work?